KOSASIH/FTL-Nexus/README.md

 # License

-FTL-Nexus is licensed under the MIT License.
+FTL-Nexus is licensed under the Apache 2.0 License.

 # Acknowledgments